video

 Press pause if you need more time.

-Let's have a look at question three.
+Let's have a look at question 3.

-Question three says, here's a double number line.
+Questions 3 says, here's a double number line.

 5.

-Andeep says to find A, he's going to find one quarter of 30.
+Andeep says to find a, he's going to find one quarter of 30.

 Do you agree with Aisha or Andeep?
 And I'd like you to explain why.

-Let's move on to question four.
+Well done!
+Let's move on to question 4.

 See if you can fill in the blanks.